 If you decide to use a UV sterilizer, ask yourself the following questions:

-||What kind of organisms do I want to control?
+- What kind of organisms do I want to control?
 Bacteria, algae, or parasites?

-hang-on unit) will best suit my existing aquarium system?
+- Which style of UV sterilizer in-line or hang-on unit) will best suit my existing aquarium system?

 Choosing the right size unit